one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/03_HybridCloud_Networking_Lab01_VirtualNetworks.md

 * Subnet Name: **subnet3**
 * Subnet address range: **10.103.3.0/24**

-## Task 2 - Create three virtual machines
+## Exercise 2 - Create three virtual machines

-1. Return to the Azure portal and click the **Create a Resource** button (the Plus) found on the upper left-hand corner of the Azure portal.
+1. Return to the Azure portal and click the **+Create a Resource** button found on the upper left-hand corner of the Azure portal.
 2. Select **Compute** then select **Virtual machine**.
 3. On the Basics tab complete the following:
     * Resource Group:  *Create New* **NetVMs**